“Your brand is what other people say about you when you are not in the room.”

 6. Read Online Reviews About Your Brand

-Did you know that 92% of consumers trust product recommendations from people they know like friends or family (AnnexCloud Research)?
-On average, 56% of consumers go through at least four reviews before purchasing a product (Bizrate Insights, 2019).
+Did you know that 93% of consumers trust product recommendations from people they know like friends or family?
+On average, 91% of customers visit review sites to gain trust in any business.
 Hence, checking online reviews of your brand will give you an understanding of how you fare with respect to your competitors.
-In fact, referral marketing is one of the cheapest forms of marketing that drives at least 2x times more sales than paid marketing (AnnexCloud).

 7. Determine Your Brand’s Unique Selling Proposition (USP)